+Lecturer in Philosophy

-Assistant Professor of Philosophy B.A., The University of North Carolina at Chapel Hill; M.A., University of Colorado; Ph.D., State University of New York
+B.A., The University of North Carolina at

+Chapel Hill; M.A., University of Colorado;

+Ph.D., State University of New York

-J. Mark Fox, 1990
+J. Mark Fox.
+1990

 Instructor in Communications

-B.A., M.A., The University of North
+B.A., M.A., The University of North Carolina at

-Carolina at Chapel Hill; M.Div., Luther
+Chapel Hill; M.Div., Luther Rice Seminary

-Rice Seminary